jprempeh/autoupdategit/README.md

 # auto-update-git
-auto updates git from source file to target file at set interval using cronjob
+automatically updates a git repo at somewhat random intervals while updating target file with new buffer from source file

-## what it does
+## what auto-update-git.js does on each run
 add one line from the sourcefile [default: sourcefile.js] to targetfile [default: server.js]<br>
 add, commit, push to github repo